Jun 05, 2023

 • To work, a J-2 Visa holder must obtain an Employment Authorization Document (EAD) from the US Citizenship and Immigration Services (USCIS).

-• J-1 students cannot use the income earned by a J-2 dependent as evidence of financial ability to cover estimated costs of attendance of dependent care.
+• J-1 students cannot use the income earned by a J-2 dependent as evidence of financial ability to pay the estimated costs of attending to dependent care.

 • J-1 student must contact their sponsoring organization regarding the dependent employment application process.